cariboulabs/cariboulite/README.md

 4. **Main software** and SoapyAPI compilation and installation
 5. **Raspberry PI configuration** verification.
 Note - the installer doesn't not actively change the RPI's configuration to fit to CaribouLite.
 It just checks the `/boot/config.txt` configuration file and raises warning when problem is detected.
 Then the user shall need to adjust the parameters accordingly.

-Note: the user will be requested to enter his password during the installation process.
+Note: the user will be requested to enter their password during the installation process.

 ## Installation Troubleshooting
 1. **Modules**: Both the `spi` and `arm-i2c` dtoverlays should be disabled to run CaribouLite properly.
 The `libcariboulite` doen't use them.
 It uses direct access to `/dev/mem` to expose these peripherals (through the `pigpio` library).